soenneker/soenneker.semantickernel.cache/README.md

 ### Why?

-When using `Microsoft.SemanticKernel`, it's recommended to maintain long-lived kernel instances rather than re-creating them for each consumer or request.
-This avoids the overhead of reconfiguring connectors or plugins every time you need to perform a semantic operation.
-The `SemanticKernelCache` provides a thread-safe singleton cache per key via dependency injection.
-Kernel instances are created lazily using customizable options and disposed on application shutdown (or manually if needed).
+When using `Microsoft.SemanticKernel`, it's important to centralize and reuse kernel setup logic rather than repeating configuration for each consumer or request.
+This avoids the overhead of reinitializing connectors and plugins. `SemanticKernelCache` supports this by providing a thread-safe, per-key singleton cache that lazily creates `Kernel` instances using customizable options.
+Kernels are disposed at application shutdown or manually if needed.

 ## Installation